DhruvKauts2/DhruvKauts2/README.md

 # Dhruv Kauts
-## Upcoming Software Intern at Shell Technologies
+## QA Engineer at Shell Markets Pvt.
+Ltd. Bangalore
 Distilled for the eradication of seemingly irrepairable code
 ### Batch of '23, Comp Sci undergraduate at Punjab Engineering College